MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ## Permissions

 - In order to use Git integration, your organization's administrator must [enable it](../../admin/git-integration-admin-settings.md) by your organization's administrator.
 - If the workspace and *Azure* repo are in two different regions, the tenant admin must [enable cross-geo export](../../admin/git-integration-admin-settings.md#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview).
-This doesn't apply to GitHub.
+This restriction doesn't apply to GitHub.
-- The actions you can take on a workspace depend on the [permissions](#azure-devops-permissions) you have in both the workspace and Azure DevOps.
+- The actions you can take on a workspace depend on the permissions you have in both the workspace and Git, as listed in the next sections.

-### Azure DevOps permissions
+### Git permissions

-The following list shows what different workspace roles can do depending on their Azure DevOps permissions:
+The following list shows what different workspace roles can do depending on their permissions in their Git repo:

 - **Admin**: Can perform any operation on the workspace, limited only by their Azure DevOps role.
 - **Member/Contributor**: Once they connect to a workspace, a member/contributor can commit and update changes, depending on their Azure DevOps role.
 For actions related to the workspace connection (for example, connect, disconnect, or switch branches) seek help from an Admin.
 - **Viewer**: Can't perform any actions.
 The viewer can't see any Git related information in the workspace.

-### Permissions needed for common operations
+### Fabric permissions needed for common operations

 The following table describes the permissions needed to perform various common operations: